Network Standards (Policy 8010)

 a.
 OIT exclusively manages University Telecommunications Rooms.

 b.
-Access to Telecommunications Rooms for non OIT staff must be coordinated with OIT Network Services.
+Access to Telecommunications Rooms for non-OIT staff must be coordinated through OIT Telephone/Network Services.

 4.3 Separate Networks

 a.
-OIT must set up and maintain any college or department’s separate networks.
+OIT must authorize the design and implementation of any college, school, or department’s separate network.

 b.
-OIT is responsible for the protection of the University network, but initial and ongoing costs of a separate network will be the responsibility of the requesting academic or auxiliary unit.
+OIT is responsible for the protection of the University Network.
+Initial and ongoing costs of a separate Network will be the responsibility of the requesting academic or auxiliary unit.

 4.5 Wireless Guidelines

 a.
-The University provides wireless access to computing and IT resources for employees, associates, students, and guests as part of the services offered to enhance productivity in the workplace.
+The University provides wireless access to computing and IT resources for employees, affiliates, students, vendors, and guests as part of the services offered to enhance productivity.
 Wireless networks operate within a shared and finite radio spectrum.
-OIT will maintain administrative rights over this spectrum on campus and remote University buildings to ensure fair and efficient allocation of resources.
+OIT will maintain administrative rights over this spectrum on campus and remote University buildings to ensure the fair and efficient allocation of resources.

 b.
-OIT will manage the RF spectrum and reserve specific 20mhz wide 5ghz channels for use by non OIT departments and vendors.
-Departments and vendors shall only use the assigned channels.
+OIT will manage the RF (radio frequency) spectrum and reserve specific 20mhz wide 5ghz channels for use by non-OIT departments and vendors.
+Departments and vendors may only use the assigned channels.

-a.
-OIT will grant, limit, or restrict access to the wireless spectrum within the physical spaces and on grounds owned and operated by Boise State University.
+c.
+OIT will grant, limit, or restrict access to the wireless spectrum within the physical spaces and on grounds owned or controlled by the university.

-b.
-OIT will monitor the spectrum on a continuous basis, and may regulate all wireless activities at all institution sites, including remote offices and common areas.
+d.
+OIT will monitor the spectrum on a continuous basis and may regulate all wireless activities at all University sites, including remote offices and common areas.

-Access to wireless networks owned or operated by Boise State imposes certain responsibilities and obligations and is granted subject to University policies, and local, state, and federal laws.
-Acceptable use of wireless networks includes, but is not limited to the following:
+Access to Networks owned or operated by the university imposes certain responsibilities and obligations and is granted subject to University policies and federal, state, and local laws.
+Acceptable use of networks includes but is not limited to the following:

 a.
-Respecting system security mechanisms, and not taking measures designed to circumvent, ignore, or break these mechanisms,
+Respecting system security mechanisms and not taking measures designed to circumvent, ignore, or break such mechanisms,

 c.
 Assisting in the performance of remediation steps in the event of a detected vulnerability or compromise.

 a.
 Information technology resources must be available to support the University’s mission.
-Staff may need to inspect the resources to maintain or improve the function, if there is a suspicion of misconduct or if there may be a violation of Federal, State, local law or evidence of violation of University policy.
+The university reserves the right to inspect such resources to maintain or improve functionality, or if there is a suspicion of misconduct or a potential violation of federal, state, local law, or University policy.

 a.
-Individuals using wireless networks owned by Boise State do so subject to applicable laws and Boise State policies.
-Users assume all associated risks and agree to hold Boise State and its employees harmless for: (1) the compromise of any personal information (e.g., credit card numbers); (2) any damage caused to users’ hardware or software due to security issues; or (3) any other harm caused by viruses or hacking while on Boise State wireless networks.
+An individual using a network owned by the university does so subject to applicable laws and University policies.
+A user assumes all associated risks and agrees to hold Boise State University and its employees harmless for: 1) the compromise of any personal information (e.g., credit card numbers); 2) any damage caused to users’ hardware or software due to security issues; or 3) any other harm caused by viruses or hacking while on University Networks.

-The responsibility of connectivity to the Data Network and the services it provides is shared equally by all Boise State University members.
-In the event of an incident that affects the ability of end-users to access the Data Backbone, OIT will take whatever steps necessary to fix the problem.
-In the event that an incident occurs off-hours, the senior person in Technology Services will follow the emergency response plan, which may result in the disconnection of a building or the re-routing of fiber.
+The responsibility of connectivity to the Network and the services it provides is shared equally by all members of the University community.
+In the event of an incident that affects the ability of end-users to access the Network, OIT will take all appropriate steps necessary to fix the problem.
+In the event that an incident occurs off-hours, the senior person in Technology Services will follow the Emergency Response Plan which may result in the disconnection of a building or the rerouting of fiber.

 5. Policy Non-Compliance